dcmi/usage/documents/process/index.md

 interpretations in terms of principle and of empirical practice.
 To be approved, a proposal needs more than 50% of cast votes in favor and less than 25% of cast votes against.
 (A vote to abstain counts as a cast vote.
 Missing votes will not count either way.
-For votes of particular importance, reasonable efforts will be made to ensure that all members have the opportunity to vote.)
+Reasonable efforts will be made to ensure that all members have the opportunity to vote.)

 All decisions will be documented with brief justifications and forwarded to the Directorate for endorsement on behalf of the Governing Board.
 In all